git/git.github.io/rev_news/drafts/edition-61.md

 * [Git Contributor Summit](https://lore.kernel.org/git/AC2EB721-2979-43FD-922D-C5076A57F24B@jramsay.com.au/)

-  The Git Merge conference happened on March 5, 2020 in Los Angeles, the day after the Git Merge conference.
-The event
+  The Git Contributor Summit happened on March 5, 2020 in Los Angeles, the day after the Git Merge conference.
+The event was also organized by GitHub.

-  There 26 people attending physically and 5 people attending remotely.
+  There were 26 people attending physically and 5 people attending remotely.

+  As usual it was an unconference where people wrote topics on a whiteboard during the breakfast and then voted on them by putting a tick-mark on the board.
+The topics were then discussed during the day roughly from the most voted on to the less voted on.

   [Notes](https://lore.kernel.org/git/AC2EB721-2979-43FD-922D-C5076A57F24B@jramsay.com.au/)
   have been taken collaboratively and sent to the mailing list